anw-g01/gpt2_124m/README.md

 ## Acknowledgements

-Significant credit goes to [Andrej Karpathy](https://github.com/karpathy) for his insightful YouTube tutorial [Let's reproduce GPT-2 (124M)](https://www.youtube.com/watch?v=l8pRSuU81PU), which served as a valuable foundation and resource for this project.
+Significant credit goes to [Andrej Karpathy](https://github.com/karpathy) for his insightful YouTube tutorial [Let's reproduce GPT-2 (124M)](https://www.youtube.com/watch?v=l8pRSuU81PU), which served as a valuable resource and guide.
 The provided scripts incorporate several refactorings, modifications, and custom configurations applied to the data processing and training setup to replicate similar results.